AidanRussellCR/Raycast/README.md

-# Naamah
+# Raycaster
-Just a backup for Naamah, a retro 2.5D FPS game.
+A simple raycasting program (initially for an FPS project).